fpanaccia/Wkhtmltopdf.NetCore-deprecated/README.md

 ![NuGet](https://buildstats.info/nuget/Wkhtmltopdf.NetCore)
 [![Build status](https://ci.appveyor.com/api/projects/status/uws43d45pusuhq3a?svg=true)](https://ci.appveyor.com/project/fpanaccia/wkhtmltopdf-netcore-qft6o)

-This project implements the library wkhtmltopdf for net core, working in windows and linux and docker.
+This project implements the library wkhtmltopdf for asp net core, working in windows and linux and docker.

 For more information about how to use it, go to https://github.com/fpanaccia/Wkhtmltopdf.NetCore.Example